coveo/cli/packages/cli/core/README.md

   ],
   "cssUrls": [
     {
-      "path": "The URL of CSS stylesheet."
+      "path": "The URL of the CSS stylesheet."
     }
   ]
 }